cycyrild/SpotifyDL/README.md

 ## SpotifyDL Chrome Extension

 ### Description
-The Spotify Music Downloader Chrome Extension allows users to download tracks from their Spotify playlists directly to their device using their Spotify account (premium or free).
-By analyzing the current Spotify page, the extension extracts the track information, retrieves complete metadata (including album cover, artist, and album info), and downloads the files directly from Spotify's servers.
+Allows users to download Spotify playlist tracks from the browser.

+- Using Widevine CDM: Implements Widevine's Content Decryption Module (CDM) to obtain track decryption keys.
+- Integrated decryption of the protected file and addition of MP4 metadata with FFmpeg WASM.

-**Note: Currently, downloads are limited to 128kbps quality (Spotify Free quality) due to the lack of a Spotify Premium account for development and testing.
+**Note: Currently, downloads are in 128kbps quality (Spotify Free quality) due to the absence of a Spotify Premium account for development and testing.
 Higher quality downloads will be supported in future updates.**

 ![img1](img1.png)